binohead/binohead.github.io/content/courses/biol3630/_index.md

 ## Welcome to BIOL3630!

 Here's all the handouts for this course, which I'll gradually add to in the fullness of time.
+I'll also add a bit of text here, to make sure I haven't broken the whole site as of 7:16am on 20 June 2024.